Sharp Quantitative Stability of the Dirichlet spectrum near the ball: Proof of Theorem : linear bound on clusters of multiple eigenvalues

-In dimension $n=2$ it is known that the multiplicity of an eigenspace is at most $2$.
-On the other hand, in dimensions $n\geq 3$ the multiplicity of the eigenspace may get arbitrarily large, since the dimension of degree $d$ homogeneous harmonic polynomials in three variables is $2d+1$.
+In dimension $n=2$ it is known that the multiplicity of an eigenspace is at most $2$, {\BBB but} in dimensions $n\geq 3$ the multiplicity of the eigenspace may get arbitrarily large, since the dimension of degree $d$ homogeneous harmonic polynomials in three variables is $2d+1$.